 Mild daytime temperatures between 12 and 25°C (53-77°F).
 Great for exploring.
 However, the weather is very unpredictable and can quickly change from sun to heavy rainfall which can last for hours or a whole day.
 It’s also the very busy peak season: Starting in November (spring) and lasting until March with up to 2700 tourists each day.
 Be prepared for crowded tracks and photo spots.

 Temperatures continue to be pleasant: 9 – 17°C (48-63°F).
 However, be prepared for rain like in the summer.
 In March it’s still busy.
 The heavy crowds start to dissipate during April and thin out even more in May.

 Avoiding Tourist Crowds | Time of Day

 It’s usually very busy and crowded in high season between November and March with one million visitors each year.
 Especially if you want to take the popular 45 minutes walk to the glacier (90 minutes round trip).
-Although there is plenty of parking space, it fills up pretty quick by mid-morning.
+Although there is plenty of parking space, it fills up pretty quickly by mid-morning.
 In peak season it can become quite difficult to find a parking spot after 10 AM.
 The main track itself gets crowded as well, although it thins out a little as you near the glacier.
 When parts of the track are closed during or after heavy rainfall, it feels even more crowded.
 Moreover, the helicopter sightseeing and hiking flights start at 8 AM making a lot of noise.
 Expect one helicopter each minute during the peak season.
 To dodge the crowds and avoid the disturbing helicopter noise be there early around 7 AM.
 You’ll experience a much more peaceful walk to the glacier and enjoy the fascinating sights in solitude.
 You might also try to go after 6 PM in the summer or after 4 PM in the winter when the crowds dissipated again and heli flights are terminated soon for the day.
 However, the views sometimes can get worse since when clouds descend later in the day.
 But still, a late hike, still daylight etc., is a great way to dodge the crowds.